kubernetes-sigs/kustomize/CONTRIBUTING.md

 To reach owner status, you must:
 - Meet all the requirements of an approver
-- Have been involved with kustomize for 1+ year
+- Have been actively involved with kustomize for 1+ year
 - Assisted the current owner in driving the roadmap.
 This can be explicit or implicit help, such as:
   - Editing the roadmap directly
   - Reviewing the roadmap